 Stamped or block-printed batik is another type of batik.
 A copper block or, occasionally, a wooden stamp with an artistically patterned bottom will be used to replace the canting.

 The wax-dipped block is printed onto the cloth, which is then dip-dyed.
-The wax is then removed, and a single-color batik is created.
+The wax is then removed, and a single-color batik is created in the fabric.
 Waxing with different blocks and dewaxing will be done several times to make multi-colors and more complicated block-printed batik.

 Cotton is a common fabric for block-printed batik, and the output amount is around 20 meters, depending on the original fabric size.
 For casual wear, block-printed batik is usually tailored into shirts and dresses.
-Block-printed batik is also used as a material in several handicrafts and soft furnishings.
+Block-printed batik is also used in several handicrafts and soft furnishings.